Hendekagon/associahedron/README.md

 => {:tree [[0 1] [2 3]], :weight [1 4 1], :permutation [3 1 2]}
 ```

-`perm-associahedron` returns all the edges of an associahedron for the given list of symbols and set to be permuted
+`associahedron` returns all the edges of an associahedron for the given list of symbols

 ```
-(perm-associahedron '[a b c d e] #{1 2 3 4})
+(associahedron '(a b c d e))
 =>
 ([((a b) (c (d e))) (a (b (c (d e))))]
  [(((a b) c) (d e)) ((a b) (c (d e)))]